sergiotaborda/lense-lang/docs/content/tour.md

 ~~~~

 Bacause those are public properties we can assign values to them, an read those values back, but because variables need to be inicialized before used
-and all properties are of type <code>String</code> that inicialization cannot be absent.
+and all properties are of type ``String`` that inicialization cannot be absent.
 So that code will not compile.
 We need to write it like this:

 ~~~~brush: lense